XMLHexagram/gomini/readme.md

 ## Overview

-Gomini is an easy-to-use server which implement Gemini Project protocol.Devote to quick start by only simply modify Configuration File。
+Gomini is an easy-to-use server which implement Gemini Project protocol.
+Devote to quick start by only simply modify Configuration File.

 ## How to install